Council invests £1.5 million into creating better neighbourhoods

-Telford and Wrekin Council is investing more than £1.5 million into community action teams (CATs) that take an area-focused approach to creating better neighbourhoods.
+Telford & Wrekin Council is investing more than £1.5 million into community action teams (CATs) that take an area-focused approach to creating better neighbourhoods.

 The investment comes as more than £16 million is invested across the borough into projects that will make the borough cleaner, greener, safer and more enjoyable for residents, the council said.